 Handwashing works fine for most food-storage containers.
 When you’re running these in the dishwasher, plastic pieces should always go on the top and glass pieces can go on the bottom rack.
 If the lid has a removable gasket, remove the gasket from time to time and clean it separately from the lid to make sure no mold can grow.

-Dry the lids completely before storage, and store the containers without the lids on to protect the longevity of the seal.
+Dry the lids completely before storage, and leave the lids resting on top of the containers, but not snapped shut, which helps to protect the longevity of the seal.

 The OXO Good Grips 8 Piece SNAP Glass Rectangle Container Set is one of the few sets we looked at that’s made with borosilicate glass, which is a great material for withstanding temperature changes.
 However, it’s expensive (about $7 per container) and comes with only four containers, and one of the flaps completely broke off of a lid on our first attempt to close it.

-The Zyliss “Fresh” Glass Food Storage Containers are also made of borosilicate glass, but are more expensive than our current top pick and currently aren’t sold as a set on Amazon.com.
+The Zyliss “Fresh” Glass Food Storage Containers are also made of borosilicate glass, but are more expensive than our current top pick.

 The Pyrex Simply Store 6-Piece Rectangular Glass Food Storage Set leaked quite a bit (some customer reviews also report this).
 During our drop test, both lids loosened multiple times, allowing the contents to spill out.
 The No-Leak lids, which come with a vent for lid-on microwaving, seemed to warp a bit after the microwave and dishwasher run.